pactumjs/pactum/README.md

         }
       }
     })
-    // if the order-service fails to make a call to this endpoint, the test will fail with - Interaction Not Exercised .addMockInteraction({
+    // if the order-service fails to make a call to this endpoint then
+    // the test will fail with - Interaction Not Exercised .addMockInteraction({
       withRequest: {
         method: 'GET',